-How to become a personal assistant
+How to become Executive assistant

 You can get into this job through: